 The information below is not warranted and may contain errors or omissions.
 You should consult with finance, tax and legal professionals before considering a short sale.
 Much of the following information was obtained from the National Association of Realtors.

-In just a few years, short sales have grown to represent approximately one-third of all residential real estate sales in the United States according to the National Association of Realtors.
 A short sale is a situation in which the seller (1) owes more money on the loan than the sale of the property will likely produce on the market and (2) is unable or unwilling to bring money to closing.
 The seller may or may not be in pre-foreclosure.
 In a short sale, the lender has not yet foreclosed on the property, which provides a window of opportunity for the owner to sell the property in order to at least partially satisfy the amount owed to the lender.